companieshouse/node-session-handler/README.md

 	```
 	>Please be sure that this value is unique enough so as not to overwrite another app's data in Redis.

 - Also make sure that the value set in the global config parameter `CACHE_SERVER` is sufficient for your needs.
-You might want to overwrite in your app config to use a self-configured host.
+You might want to overwrite it in your app config to use a self-configured Redis host.
+At any rate, ensure that this is the same host that accounts data is written to.
+- For your Vagrant set-up, the default Redis settings in `CACHE_SERVER`should suffice.

 ## Usage

 ### Bootstrapping

-In your express bootstrap file, usually `app.ts` or `server.ts` for most apps, add the following to your require section:
+In your Express bootstrap file (usually `app.ts` or `server.ts` for most apps), add the following to your require section:
 ```
 import session from 'ch-node-session-handler';
 ```